'S.T.A.R.' #1.

 S.T.A.R.

-He returned to comics with the contemporary thriller series 'S.T.A.R.'
-(2002-2006) in cooperation with novelist and scriptwriter Patrick Delperdange at Casterman.
-It deals with a team of three researchers from S.T.A.R.
+During the early 2000s, Thierry Cayman began a long association with the publishing house Casterman, marking his return to comics.
+With the novelist and scriptwriter Patrick Delperdange he created the contemporary thriller series 'S.T.A.R.'
+(2002-2006).
+It dealt with a team of three researchers from S.T.A.R.
 (Science and Technology, Analysis and Research) who develop a system that allows someone with locked-in syndrome to communicate via a computer.
-Their patient however suddenly disappears after gaining more and more control of this machine.
-The quest to discover what happened is apparently not without danger.
+Their patient however suddenly disappears after gaining more and more control over this machine.
+The quest to discover what happened proves not to be without danger.
 Cayman and Delperdange additionally made the one-shot detective album 'Partie de plaisir' (Casterman, 2006).

-Since 2006 Cayman has furthermore worked with Jacques Martin's creations.
+Since 2006, Cayman has worked with the creations of the Franco-Belgian comic legend Jacques Martin, all published by Casterman.
 His first work was providing background art to the 17th album of 'Lefranc' ('Le Maître de l'Atome', 2006), which was drawn by André Taymans and Erwin Drèze.
-In 2008 he began drawing new albums of Martin's 'Jhen' from scripts by Hughes Payen in alternation with the original artist Jean Pleyers.
-This series set during the Hundred Years' War marks his return to historical comics.
+In 2008, he began drawing new albums of Martin's 'Jhen' from scripts by Hughes Payen in alternation with the original artist Jean Pleyers.
+This series was set during the Hundred Years' War and marked Cayman's return to historical comics.
+Cayman has provided the artwork for the volumes 'Les Sorcières' (#10, 2008) and 'Le Grand Duc d'Occident' (#12, 2010).
+For the first installment, he was notably assisted on the coloring by his son, Jonathan Cayman.